Adicondro/Adicondro/README.md

 - 🌐 Junior Fintech Software Engineer
 - 🫆 Interest in Financial Technology, Privacy Security, and Visual
 - 🎓 Bachelor of Informatics
-- 🏆 Student of The Year 2024 S1 Informatics Engineering telkom University
+- 🏆 Student of The Year 2024
 - 🏆 1st Best Paper at IC2IE Conference titled "Prediction of Angiotensin-Converting-Enzyme (ACE) Inhibitor Bioactivity as an Antihypertensive Agent Using LSTM Modeling Optimized with Grey Wolf Optimization"

 **Language**